Classic vs Signals vs Crypto: Comparing Numerai's Three Tournaments

 Per-round payouts (payout divided by stake) show how often models win or lose relative to what they put up.

-All three distributions center on zero — no tournament hands out free money — but the shapes differ in instructive ways now that the histogram is normalized to density.
-Classic (n≈280,802 round-model observations) is the tallest and narrowest: its zero bin reaches a density above 50, meaning the overwhelming majority of rounds land within roughly ±1%.
-Crypto (n≈7,935) peaks around density 42 at zero and also stays tight, with almost nothing outside ±5%.
-Signals (n≈11,263) is the flattest of the three, peaking near density 35 but carrying visibly wider shoulders — its ±2% to ±5% bars are the tallest among the three, confirming that Signals rounds swing harder per round than Classic or Crypto.
+All three distributions center on zero, but the shapes differ.
+Classic (n≈280,656 round-model observations) is the tallest and narrowest: its zero bin tops density 50, so most rounds land within roughly ±1%.
+Crypto (n≈8,243) peaks near density 42 at zero and stays tight, with almost nothing outside ±5%.
+Signals (n≈11,101) is the flattest, peaking near 35 with visibly wider shoulders; its ±2% to ±5% bars are the tallest of the three, so Signals rounds swing harder per round than Classic or Crypto.
 None of the three shows meaningful mass beyond ±6%.
 See per-round payouts for the live data.

 Score Difficulty